spinnaker-hackathon/gardening/prizes.md

 We will reward active members of winning teams according to the categories below.
 All monetary prizes will be awarded as Amazon Gift Cards unless otherwise noted.
 Eligible projects must be submitted in each category listed in order for prizes to be awarded. _All prizes can be substituted with charitable donations upon request.
 Hackathon organizers will resolve any eligibility disputes that arise according to our discretion.
 We promise to fulfill the rewards listed below, but reserve the right to award additional prizes if overwhelmed with eligible submissions ;)_

 ### Spinnaker Challenge
+Update Spinnaker core, fix bugs, build new plugins or other extensions, or create proposed features.
+Prizes sponsored by your friends at Armory.
 - First prize package = Team receives $1000, divided among teammates
 - Second prize package = Team receives $750, divided among teammates
+- Honorable mention prize packages = If applicable, teams receive $500, divided among teammates

+## Share Your Spinnaker Challenge
+Create and share video, blog, and social content for the Spinnaker community.
+Prizes sponsored by your friends at Armory.
-- Third prize package = Team receives $500, divided among teammates
+- First prize package = Team receives $1000, divided among teammates
-- Honorable mention prize package = Team receives $300, divided among teammates
+- Second prize package = Team receives $750, divided among teammates
+- Honorable mention prize packages = Teams receive $500, divided among teammates

-### GitHub Actions Challenge
+### GitHub Challenge
+Solve for GitHub, Spinnaker, and Open Source, guided by [our expert suggestions](https://github.com/spinnaker-hackathon/gardening/blob/master/challenges.md#the-github-challenge).
 - Winner's prize package = Team receives $500, divided among teammates

 ### Sumo Logic Challenge